 - Focus Performance (read my blog post: Improve Focus for a Nikon Z6 or Z7 Camera) link below

 Would I recommend a Z7?
-Yes! and here is the rub, If you can accept and live with the fact the camera will not nail focus each and every time in difficult shooting situations than for sure the Nikon Z7 is well worth your consideration - especially for landscape photography with a large 47mp sensor and superior image quality and compact size the camera stands tall out in the wilds of landscape, still life and general photography.
+Yes! and here is the rub, the Nikon Z7 is well worth your consideration - especially for landscape photography with a large high-resolution 47mp sensor and superior image quality and compact size the camera stands tall out in the wilds of landscape, still life, and general photography.